masif2002/AZ-900-notes/README.md

 * Azure Virtual Desktop is a desktop version of Windows that runs in the cloud.
 You can log into it from anywhere

 ## Networking Services
-* ExpressRoute - A high speed private connection to Azure
+* **ExpressRoute** - A high speed private connection to Azure
-* Peering Virtual Networks allows instances in one VN to communicate with instances in other VN.
+* Peering Virtual Networks allows instances in one VM to communicate with instances in other VM.
 This can be global as well
 * You have an option of creating a public/private endpoint on a resource that is created.

 ## Storage Services
 ### Azure Storage
 * In Azure, you create a Storage account and in that account you have 4 different types of storages:
-    * Containers (Similar to object storage in S3)
+    * Containers or Blobs (Similar to object storage in S3)
     * File Shares
     * Queues
     * Tables
 * You have `Standard` and `Premium` performance types in Azure Storage.
 Premium Performance = Low Latency
 * A storage account supports max of 5 PBs
-* **Zone-redundant** storage stores multiple copies in different AZs where as **locally-redundant** storage stores only in the same AZ
-* You also have Geo-redundant and Geo-Zone redundant that stores copy of your data in a secondary region.
-These both are available only in the Standard Performance type of Azure Storage
-### Disk Storage
 * In Azure storage you pay per GB whereas in Disk Storage, you pay for the full capacity (ex: 8GB Hard Disk)
 ```
 Azure Storage => Unmanaged